 - A common mistake seen among rights holders in general is that they take working statements (ie, Form 27) very lightly and end up submitting incomplete or incorrect information or information where the repercussions have not been thoroughly assessed.
 The patentees must bear in mind that such information is generally available publicly and could be used by defendants to challenge the patent.
 This is critical in cases where there are multiple related patents, such as in case of genus-species patents, divisional applications.

 - It is advisable for patentees to ensure that they have worked or made available their patented invention in India.
 This could be through manufacturing, licensing agreements or imports.

-Essenese Obhan is a managing partner at Obhan & Associates and an IP lawyer and patent agent with a degree in mechanical engineering.
-He has extensive expertise and understanding of different areas of technology in the software, telecom, agriculture and pharma sectors, among others.
-Mr Obhan’s experience includes patent prosecution, patent litigation and opposition proceedings, and arbitration proceedings before various courts, Intellectual Property India and the Intellectual Property Appellate Board and various arbitral tribunals.
+Essenese Obhan is an IP lawyer and patent agent with a degree in mechanical engineering.
+He is managing partner at Obhan & Associates.
+Mr Obhan has extensive expertise and understanding of different areas of technology, including in the software, telecoms, agriculture and pharma sectors.
+His experience includes prosecuting patents, patent litigation and opposition proceedings, and arbitration proceedings before various courts, the Patent Office and the Intellectual Property Appellate Board and various arbitral tribunals.

 Click here to see his IAM Patent 1000 2021 profile.